bomatson/bomatson.github.com/_drafts/mandatory-timeoff.md

 ![](https://s3.amazonaws.com/lowres.cartoonstock.com/office-work_life_balance-workaholic-overtime-delegation-talk-forn2220_low.jpg)

-In order for any project to be successful, you need the right balance of creative thinking and execution in order to really be effective.

 Historically, I've been pretty bad at personal side projects.
 I have ideas - some good, most bad - that I work on solo for three weeks and then lose interest on.
 I have countless examples of projects that have been [partially worked on](https://github.com/bomatson/contract_reader_web) and [shelved](https://github.com/bomatson/lunchy).